 Regular meetings are on Sundays from 6:00-7:30 PM and are held in the Community Hall in the lower brick building of the Phinney Neighborhood Center ( 6532 Phinney Ave.
 N Seattle WA 98103).

-Now, if all of this didn't scare you off--Welcome to the joys of being involved in a dynamic volunteer organization!
+Welcome to the joys of being involved in a dynamic volunteer organization!